-The term 'Shareholder Value' is included in the Corporate Finance edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Choose your edition here...
+The term 'Shareholder Value' is explained in detail and with examples in the Trading edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Shareholder Value refers to the value of a company which stakeholders in the firm enjoy as a direct result of management growing revenues, earnings, and free flow cash in time.
 The actual value of any company comes down to the effects and results of the strategic choices that senior management makes and carries out for a firm.
 This includes both strong returns on their invested capital positions as well as making solid investments.

 As value is built up over the longer term time frame, the price of the shares goes up and the company is able to pay out bigger cash dividends to its various stake holders.
 Unfortunately, the opposite is also true; share prices can fall while dividends can sometimes be cut out of dire necessity.
 Rising dividends is usually the sign of a healthy and growing company, while falling dividends are a sign of a weakening and sick firm.

 The balance sheet of a given company will reflect a higher and growing shareholder value.
 This is tallied in the equity section on the corporate balance sheet.
 The formula for this balance sheet is stockholder’s equity equates to the company assets minus the corporate liabilities.
 Stakeholder equity also includes retained earnings.
 These are the company’s sum of all net income minus the cash dividends from the inception of the firm.

 When the management of a company in question affects strong strategic choices which boost company earnings every year, the firm will gain the ability to either keep higher retained earnings to build up the business organically or to dole out a bigger cash dividend to its shareholders.